 What we ask is that these pilot projects are portable, replicable, and temporary AND that the group indicates which of the 17 UN Sustainable Development Goals they are hoping to advance.
 It is that simple.

 The Grailville trails offer an opportunity to enjoy a peaceful walk in nature.
 Approximately a mile and a half in total, you can walk along the fields, by the Grail cemetery and see the modern-art telephone pole sculptures installed in the 1960’s.
 The path also intersects with O’Bannon Creek, one of the most beautiful areas of Grailville and a favorite for bird lovers.
 Stop by the office and pick up a Bio Bird Blitz card and track the birds you see during your walk.
 Turn it back in after so we can gather anecdotal data of biodiversity!

 Native plant and wildflower lovers also enjoy the diverse plant life that flourish in the prairies that surround these paths.
 Guests are welcome 365 days a year during the daylight hours.

 Grailville continues efforts to combine experiential education with the great outdoors through ongoing and special projects all designed to be easily replicable at home and in the community.
-Monarch Butterfly Garden, Portable sheds, green roofs, edible forests, and grafting fruit-bearing pears onto non-fruit bearing pear trees…For more information on what we are trying next, please contact us!
+Monarch Butterfly Garden, Portable sheds, vertical gardens, edible forests and flowers, and grafting fruit-bearing pears onto non-fruit bearing pear trees…For more information on what we are trying next, please contact us!

 The Grail has a 30 year history of reforestation—replanting what was removed during earlier decades.
 For 2 years we took part in Taking Root’s mission to plant 2 million trees by 2020 planting over 20 trees so far.
 We invite folks to find ways to plant trees in their communities and to reduce the number of trees cut down each year.